happypeter/LGCB/book/intro.md

 ## why this book?

-Now I am geting a lot of requests from my students that they need a textbook, that's why I want to wirte this book.
+Now I am geting a lot of requests from my students that they need a textbook, that's why I want to wirte this.
 I need a book that covers all that I want to share with my students, no more and no less. _the linux command line_ is nice, but it is too difficult for my students.

 I want to name this book _Linux Guide for Chinese Beginners_.

 ## Who should read this book?
 ### This book is for Chinese people
 As a Chinese, I know my fellow citizen generally do not speak English well, but I do believe that no matter what is your birth togue, as long as you want to learn Linux, you should use English as your lanuague for work.
-Otherwise you are on the wrong track, because learning materials in Chinese is so hard to find, and the translation is usually very bad.
+Otherwise you are on the wrong track.
+Learning materials in Chinese are so hard to find, and the translations are usually very bad.

-There are surely lots beginners guide on web, but lots of Chinese people still feel frustated reading.
+There are surely lots beginners guide on web, but lots of Chinese people still feel frustrated reading.
 So here this book will fill this gap, and it will serve as a guide to those guides, written in really easy English(slightly broken, sorry), giving a new tech term only when very necessary, and it will be explained the way that makes non-native English speakers feel comfortable.

 ### the book is for absolute beginners
 If you are already have several year experience, this book might be too easy for you.
 My goals doing this book are: